remidinishanth/distributed_systems/databases/databases.md

 ### New SQL
 ![image](https://github.com/remidinishanth/distributed_systems/assets/19663316/6b5bb117-5efe-4f37-a183-480038f035fb)

 Here are some NewSQL databases to get you started:
 * 🔹 Google cloud spanner
 * 🔹 CockroachDB
 * 🔹 VoltDB
 * 🔹 SingleStore

+### NoSQL:
+* Ideal for applications that need **flexible schema**
+  - NoSQL databases provide highly functional APIs and data types that are purpose-built for each of their respective data models.
+* Typically designed to **scale** out by using distributed clusters
+* NoSQL databases are optimized for specific data models and access patterns.
+These enable higher **performance** than if you were trying to accomplish similar functionality with relational databases.